IAmOZRules/PyBot/README.md

 # PyBot
-A chatbot written in Python using NLTK and PyTorch with a GUI created using Tkinter.
+A contextual chatbot written in Python using NLTK and PyTorch with a GUI created using Tkinter.

 This chatbot has a Command Line Interface (CLI), and a Graphical User Interface (GUI), along with Voice Chat (Voice Input and Output).